ZentaChain/Zentachain/README.md

 Zentachain encourages users to support the Zentanetwork and increases security by rewarding users who support Zentanetwork with their cryptocurrency Zenta ($CHAIN).
 The purpose of Zentachain is to provide people and companies a way to stay safe without fear of eavesdropping, spying, or getting their data.
 The decentralized Offline Zentalk App has quantum resistance with multiple cryptography encryptions.

 ## Zentanetwork
-Zentanetwork is a forkless Proof of Stake network  for communication and data storage.
+Zentanetwork is a forkless Proof of Stake(PoS) network  for communication and data storage.

 ## Zentalk